nodejs/node/doc/api/events.md

 * Returns: {string[]}

-Node.js-specific extension to the `EventTarget` class that returns an array of event `type` names for which event listeners are currently registered.
+Node.js-specific extension to the `EventTarget` class that returns an array of event `type` names for which event listeners are registered.

 #### `nodeEventTarget.listenerCount(type)`
 <!-- YAML